Kenya Families Programme

 What:

-Assisting very vulnerable families in Kakamega County, western Kenya, as well as some other areas in Kenya
+Assisting very vulnerable families in Kenya

 How: